 We want to support female scientists in this challenging phase and therefore provide funding for the participation in a professional one-on-one coaching.

-Please contact the CEPLAS Equal Opportunity Office, if you are interested in mentoring or coaching.
+Please contact the CEPLAS Equal Opportunity and Diversity Office, if you are interested in mentoring or coaching.

 Current course programme: